 Precision is a crucial factor in many manufacturing applications.
 Both laser and waterjet cutting offer high precision, but there are differences between the two.

 Laser cutting is highly precise due to the laser beam’s narrow focus, allowing for detailed cuts.
 The typical cutting accuracy of a laser cutting machine can be as high as 0.1 mm.
-This precision is vital for industries where a high degree of accuracy is required, such as electronics and aerospace.
-Additionally, because the laser is non-contact, there’s less chance of mechanical distortion.
+This precision is vital for industries such as electronics and aerospace that require a high degree of accuracy.
+Additionally, because the laser is non-contact, mechanical distortion is less likely.

 Waterjet cutting is less precise than laser cutting, with accuracies typically around 0.3 mm.
 However, for many applications, this level of accuracy is sufficient.
 Waterjet cutting is suitable for jobs where the part tolerances do not require the extreme precision of laser cutting.